sitevision/envision/packages/envision-docs/src/pages/components/form.md

 ## Validation

-Add modifiers `.env-form-element--success`, `.env-form-element--warning` or `.env-form-element--danger` to define a
+Add modifiers `.env-form-element--success` or `.env-form-element--danger` to define a validation state.
-validation state.
 The `aria-describedby` attribute should be used to reference the `ID` of the text that describes the element.